AgoraIO/Basic-Video-Call/Group-Video/OpenVideoCall-iOS-Objective-C/README.md

 ### Integrate the Agora Video SDK

 1. Download the [Agora Video SDK](https://www.agora.io/en/download/).
-Unzip the downloaded SDK package and copy the following files from the SDK `libs` folder into the sample application `` folder.
+Unzip the downloaded SDK package and copy the following files from the SDK `libs` folder into the sample application `OpenVideoCall` folder.
     - `AograRtcEngineKit.framework`
     - `AgoraRtcCryptoLoader.framework`
     - `libcrypto.a`